AB-Ares/Displacement_strain_planet/README.md

 ## Example script
 `Run_demo` A jupyter notebook that contains example scripts to determine flexure, moho relief, and strains under different assumptions, including Airy or Pratt isostasy.

+`Mars_crust_displacement` A script that demonstrates how to calculate the moho-relief on Mars.
+The contributions from crustal thickness variations and displacement are shown assuming an elastic thickness of the lithosphere.
+This example is also shown in the jupyter notebook.

 ## How to install and run ctplanet
 Download the ctplanet repository and install using pip (or pip3 depending on your installation).
 ```bash